ESA title

 Objectives of the service

-Today, 3D Computerized Tomography (CT) scanners give better results than 2D X-rays but they are too expensive and give too high a radiation dose to be used on many patients when they first present with a suspected fracture, cancer or lung disease.
-This means that serious conditions can be misdiagnosed leading to delayed healing of fractures, potential litigation for missed fractures, and delayed diagnosis of cancer.
-Adaptix’s vision is to transform radiology by fundamentally changing how X-rays are generated.
-Currently X-rays are still made using vacuum tubes which are big and heavy.
-Meanwhile, TVs have moved from vacuum tubes to flat panel displays.
-Adaptix‘s technology will make a similar transition for X-rays.
-Using an array of miniature X-ray sources that can be fired in a sequence enables 3D images to be derived from a stationary flat panel that is light enough to be brought to the patient.
-This means that patients can get:
+Today, 3D Computerized Tomography (CT) scanners give better results than 2D X-rays but they are often too expensive and give too high a radiation dose to be used on many patients when they first present with common conditions such as suspected fractures, or arthritis.
+This presents the risk of misdiagnosis leading to delayed healing of fractures, potential litigation for missed fractures, and delayed diagnosis of diseases.
+Adaptix’s vision is to transform radiology by fundamentally changing X-ray imaging.

-more informative 3D imaging when they first arrive in hospital thereby saving time and cost and
+1. more informative 3D imaging when patients first arrive in hospital thereby saving time and cost and

 Users and their needs

 Medical imaging is needed throughout the world.
-The products developed through the TransDIm project can bring the following benefits:
+The technology developed through the TransDIm project can bring the following benefits:

 Hospital outpatient radiology departments:

-Low-dose regular monitoring of conditions such as cystic fibrosis
+• Low-dose regular monitoring of conditions such as arthritis and osteoporosis

 Podiatrists and orthopaedic surgeons